OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: OriStitch

 \subsubsection{laser cutting}

-Next to machine-embroidery, OriStitch' workflow makes use of lasercutting.
-As most fabrics are relatively flexible, they require scoring or pre-creasing of the edges of the well-defined folds OriStitch expects.
-To reduce the force required to close the hinges and to create well-defined edges, mountain and valley folds are designed to be cut along most of the edges, with only the top, middle, and bottom sections connected as demonstrated in Figure~\ref{fig:hinge-types}, The excess material between vertices of the mesh is also cut away to make it easier to fold.
-While the cutting step is not strictly required for the pattern to fold (as the original layout as generated by \textit{Origamizer}~\cite{Tachi2010:Origamizer} folds fine with paper without cutting), it simplifies the 2D layout as there is no need for additional patterns to fold the material away (aka "vertex tucking molecules"), and it reduces the forces required to close each hinge.
+Next to machine-embroidery, OriStitch's workflow makes use of laser cutting.
+As most fabrics are relatively flexible, they require scoring or pre-creasing of the edges to create well-defined folds with OriStitch.
+To reduce the force required to close the hinges and to create well-defined edges, mountain and valley folds cut along most of the edges, with only the top, middle, and bottom sections connected as demonstrated in Figure~\ref{fig:hinge-types}, Oristitch cuts away excess material between vertices to make it easier to fold.
+While the cutting step is not strictly required for the pattern to fold (as the original layout as generated by \textit{Origamizer}~\cite{Tachi2010:Origamizer} folds paper without cutting), it simplifies the 2D layout as there is no need for additional patterns to fold the material away (aka "vertex tucking molecules"), which in turn reduces the forces required to close each hinge.

-As shown in Figure~\ref{fig:fabrication}, OriStitch adds little tabs in the cutout areas to keep the sheet together, this minimizes the risk of the fabric folding on top of itself during embroidery and it keeps the tension in the sheet more even.
-Within the holes, OriStitch cuts small squares which are used for registration in the multi-hooping process. (b)~OriStitch embroiders the same squares on the stabilizer sheet before attaching the fabric to the hoop.
-When attaching the fabric these rectangles help align both sheets.
+As shown in Figure~\ref{fig:fabrication}, OriStitch adds little tabs in the cutout areas to keep the sheet together; this minimizes the risk of the fabric folding on top of itself during embroidery and it keeps the tension in the sheet more even.
+Within the holes, OriStitch cuts small squares that are used for registration in the multi-hooping process. (b)~OriStitch embroiders the same squares on the stabilizer sheet before attaching the fabric to the hoop.
+When attaching the fabric, these rectangles help align both sheets.
 Alternatively to laser cutting, some embroidery machines use cutting needles which can be used to remove the excess material.
 OriStitch exports both the laser cutting plan and stitch patterns as vector graphics (SVG).